District Nursing Service

 TIME OF VISIT / APPOINTMENT

-We cannot offer set appointment times for home visits.
-The District Nurses’ schedule is set around patients who need care or medication at specific times.
-For example those under palliative care or receiving home intravenous therapy.
-Your nurse will advise you the day of their next visit and will call you on that morning to offer an estimated time frame.
+Your nurse will advise you each visit of their next day a visit is required and will call/text you on that morning to offer an estimated time frame.
 This is also subject to change.
 If you have not heard from your nurse by 10am on the arranged day please call the District Nurses office on 06 869 0505.

-If you have arranged another appointment, such as with your GP, we require 24 hours notice to assist with rescheduling
+If you need to cancel your arranged appointment, we require 24 hours’ notice to assist with rescheduling

 TRANSFER OF CARE AND DISCHARGE FROM SERVICE

-Your care will be transferred back to your general practice team when you have been assessed as no longer needing care from district nurses.
+Your care will be transferred back to your GP when you have been assessed as no longer needing care from district nurses.
 You will be informed of your final visit date.
 Your GP will be notified of the care that you received from district nurses and of your discharge.

 CANCELLATION OF DISTRICT NURSE VISITS

-Please notify your District Nurse as soon as you need to cancel a visit or clinic appointment.
-If an appointment is not kept, we will attempt to make contact by leaving a calling card so that you can reschedule.
-The nurse will attempt to make contact.
+Please notify your DN as soon as you need to cancel a visit or clinic appointment.
+If an appointment is not kept the DN will attempt to make contact you so that you can reschedule.
 If repeatedly unsuccessful, unfortunately we will discontinue your district nursing service.
 Both you and your GP will be notified.